By Qasim Nauman and Sheree Sardar

 Army chief General Ashfaq Kayani last month dismissed coup rumors as speculation and said the army supported democracy.

 The rumors started after President Asif Ali Zardari flew to Dubai for medical treatment, amid press reports he had instigated the memo against the generals.
 Zardari returned from Dubai after about two weeks.

 The memo scandal broke three months ago when businessman Mansoor Ijaz said a senior Pakistani diplomat had asked that the memo be delivered to the U.S. Defense Department seeking help in reining in the military after the raid that killed bin Laden.

 Ijaz later identified the diplomat as the then Pakistani ambassador to the United States, Zardari ally Husain Haqqani.
 Haqqani denied any link to the memo but resigned as ambassador.

-Zardari could face impeachment proceedings if a link is established with him but he has proven to be a survivor in the face of controversy.
-He spent 11 years in jail over the last two decades on corruption charges and was also accused of murder but never was convicted and denies any wrongdoing.
+Zardari could face impeachment proceedings if a link is established with him.
+But he has proven to be a survivor in the face of controversy.
+He spent 11 years in jail over the last two decades on corruption charges and was also accused of murder, but never convicted and denies any wrongdoing.

-(Additional reporting by Chris Allbritton and Rebecca Conway in ISLAMABAD, Faisal Aziz in KARACHI, Amena Bakr in DUBAI and David Alexander in WASHINGTON; Writing by Michael Georgy; Editing by Peter Graff and John O'Callaghan)
+(Additional reporting by Chris Allbritton and Rebecca Conway in ISLAMABAD, Faisal Aziz in KARACHI and Amena Bakr in DUBAI; Writing by Michael Georgy; Editing by Peter Graff)